M17-Project/cs7000-wiki/dmr/dmr.md

+# Introduction

-# DMR Digital Mode on the CS7000-M17
+## DMR Digital Mode and the CS7000-M17

 > Introduction